What is a CSA?

 For a long time I would go to the local farmer’s market and buy fresh vegetables.
 I usually went to the same farmers and bought the same things every week.
 It was delicious, but I got burnt out pretty fast.
-While I was there one week, I learned about a CSA and decided to investigate.
+While I was there, I learned about a CSA and decided to investigate.
 Here’s what I learned and why I decided to try this new way to buy my veggies.

 CSA stands for community supported agriculture.
 The simplest way to explain how a CSA works is that a local farm organizes a bunch of buyers and we all pay at set fee and split the farm’s harvest.
 Each farm that has a CSA will vary on size and produce grown.
 My CSA is limited to 250 people.
 So for 20 weeks a year, I get my cut of what’s being harvested.
 I pay a set fee (upfront) and every Saturday I go pick up my box from the farm (right down the road) or I can go to the farmers market and pick up my weekly bounty.

 Over the course of the 20 weeks, my box included a wide variety of fresh, local vegetables such as…